bhagyagkwd31/No_more_Landslides/CONTRIBUTING.md

 # Contributing

-When contributing a major change to this repository, please first discuss the change you wish to make via an [issue](docs/contributing/ISSUES.md) or via
+When contributing a major change to this repository, please first discuss the change you wish to make via an [issue](docs/contributing/ISSUES.md).
-[Slack in the #code-of-conduct channel](https://callforcode.org/slack).
 Minor issues can simply be addressed by sending by a pull request.

 All [pull requests](docs/contributing/PULL-REQUESTS.md) will require you to ensure the change is certified via the [Developer Certificate of Origin (DCO)](https://github.com/apps/dco/).
 The DCO is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.

-Please note we have a [Code of Conduct](#code-of-conduct), please follow it in all your interactions with the project and its community.

 ## Pull Request Process